 by Shirley Jackson

-Most of the books that were actually banned in the United States or elsewhere in the world had something to do with same-sex, rape, and so forth.
-Most of the featured books above were banned in certain places in the world, and it’s interesting how these books reflect back the times that we are living in, only to show what’s considered appropriate or not.
-Please let me know your thoughts on the featured books in the comment section below.
+Most of the books that were banned in the United States or elsewhere in the world, interestingly enough, all had something to do with same-sex, rape, and so forth.
+Most of the above-featured books were banned in certain places in the world, and it’s interesting how these disturbing books reflect back the times that we are living in.
+In many ways it shows us what’s considered appropriate or not.
+Please let me know your thoughts on the most disturbing books off all time in the comment section below.
 Critical thinking is encouraged.
 Thanks for reading!

 For more book recommendations check out my bookshelf.